shreeyabhasme11-lgtm/jobspark-cloud/README.md

 ## Project info

 **URL**: https://lovable.dev/projects/0fdce31d-601f-477f-9f5c-fda36f961ff4

-## How can I edit this code?

-There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/0fdce31d-601f-477f-9f5c-fda36f961ff4) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.